Sir Thomas Liddell, 1st Baronet: Politics and the Civil War

-After serving as a Trained band captain, Liddell was commissioned into the Royalist army in August 1642 and served as a Commissioner of Array.
-He smuggled arms to the Royalist party throughout the Civil War and attempted to disenfranchise Parliamentarian sympathizers amongst the aldermen and merchants of Newcastle.
-He fought at the Battle of Edgehill, for which he supplied horses to the Cavaliers and was in the Royalist garrison at Newcastle during the Siege of Newcastle by the Parliamentarians and wrote the defiant replies that the Parliamentarian authorities received in reply to their demands for the Royalists to surrender.
-However, the Royalist garrison was defeated in 1644 and Liddell was taken prisoner by the Parliamentarians and, in London in 1646, fined £4,000 as 'one of the most notorious delinquents in the country'.
+He served as a trained band Captain before he was commissioned into the royalist army in August 1642 and served as a Commissioner of Array.
+He smuggled arms to the royalists and attempted to disenfranchise Parliamentarian sympathizers amongst the aldermen of Newcastle.

+He fought at the Battle of Edgehill, for which he supplied horses to the Cavaliers, and was in the royalist garrison at Newcastle during the Siege of Newcastle.
+He wrote the intransigent replies that the Parliamentarian authorities received in reply to their demands for the royalists to surrender.
+He was taken prisoner by the Parliamentarians when they defeated the royalist garrison in 1644.
+He was in London in 1646 fined £4,000 as 'one of the most notorious delinquents in the country'.
 He was released in 1646 on the condition that he pay a fine.
-In 1652, he unsuccessfully attempted to convince the Parliamentarian government that he had paid the fine to Sir Arthur Haslerig when he had not.
-He died later that year.
+He in 1652 unsuccessfully attempted to dishonestly convince the Parliamentarian government that he had paid the fine to Sir Arthur Haselrig, 2nd Baronet, when he had not done so.

 Issue

-In 1596, Liddell married Isabel Anderson, daughter of Henry Anderson of Haswell and had 14 children, most of whom predeceased him.
-His eldest son, Thomas, predeceased him and he was therefore succeeded in the baronetcy by his grandson Sir Thomas Liddell, 2nd Baronet who was a Colonel of Foot for the Parliamentarian regime in 1659. and married a daughter of Parliamentarian Sir Henry Vane the Younger.
+In 1596, Liddell married Isabel Anderson, who was daughter of Henry Anderson of Haswell, by whom he had 14 children, most of whom, including his eldest son Thomas, predeceased him.
+He was succeeded in the baronetcy by his grandson Sir Thomas Liddell, 2nd Baronet, who was a Colonel of Foot for the Parliamentarian regime in 1659. and who married a daughter of the Parliamentarian Sir Henry Vane the Younger.